Ian Botham lets the “old man” out on his final day in First-Class cricket

 The Australians toured England in 1993 — a series that is immortalised in history for Shane Warne’s “Ball of the Century”.
 Botham, of course, was out of contention, but he got an opportunity to have one final go at the antipodeans in their tour match against Durham at The Racecourse.
 He had told David Graveney (Tom’s nephew and Durham captain) that he would retire from First-Class cricket after the match.

-Simon Brown’s left-arm pace turned out to be a bit too hot for the Australians to handle: they were reduced to 113 for seven, and it was only a gutsy 100-run partnership between Ian Healy (who was left stranded on 70) and Paul Reiffel that bailed Australia to some extent.
+Simon Brown’s left-arm pace turned out to be a bit too hot for the Australians to handle: they were reduced to 113 for 7, and it was only a gutsy 100-run partnership between Ian Healy (left stranded on 70) and Paul Reiffel that bailed Australia to some extent.

 Botham formally announced retirement on the last day of the match in Daily Mirror.
 He also gave a somewhat extended press conference during a rain break.
 Graveney had held Botham back, using him sparingly.
 With the match meandering to a draw, he came on to bowl what would be his 11th — and final — over of the innings.